sulu/sulu/UPGRADE.md

 ### Rename labelRef to inputContainerRef

-The `labelRef` properties of the js components `Input`, `SingleAutoComplete`, was renamed to `inputContainerRef` as it is no longer a label tag for accessibility reasons.
+The `labelRef` properties of the js components `Input` was renamed to `inputContainerRef` as it is no longer a label tag for improving accessibility of the interface.

 ### User table two factory authentication column added